Browsing Category

 One of the joys of staying in a seaside town is all the fresh fish.
 Camogli has so many excellent places to eat it was hard to choose, but Izoa was one of our favorites.

 Camogli has its share of tourists who visit, eat, shop, and mostly depart by nightfall.
-The crowds here do not compare to towns further south, particularly in the Cinque Terre, and we were very grateful for that!
+The crowds here do not compare to towns further south, particularly in the Cinque Terre, and we were very grateful for that.

-The Abbey at San Fruttuoso
+A Visit to the Abbey at San Fruttuoso

 A trip to the Abbey at San Fruttuoso is a highlight of a stay in Camogli.
 This beautiful Benedictine abbey dates to the 10th century and can only be accessed by foot – an arduous hours-long hike to the end of the peninsula, or a pleasant less than 30 -minute jaunt aboard a boat.
 You can catch the regularly scheduled boat, which is well signed-posted, on Camogli’s pier near the Basilica di Santa Maria Assunta.